 13.1 We recognise the importance of fire safety and prevention.
 Fire risk assessments have been carried out on eligible properties, under the Fire Safety (Scotland) Act 2005.

-13.2 Following a consultation at the end of 2017, the Scottish Government confirmed that all existing homes in Scotland will be required to meet a new standard for fire safety.
+13.2 All existing homes in Scotland will be required to meet a new standard for fire safety.
 The new standard will require that every home has: -

 one smoke alarm installed in the room most frequently used for general daytime living purposes;